factorial-io/fabalicious/docs/docs/available-tasks.md

 fab config:<your-config> backup
 ```

 This command will backup your files and database into the specified `backup`-directory.
 The file-names will include configuration-name, a timestamp and the git-SHA1.
-Every backup can be referenced by its filename (w/o extension) or, when git is abailable via the git-commit-hash.
+Every backup can be referenced by its filename (w/o extension) or, when git is available via the git-commit-hash.

 **Available methods:**